piles and haemorrhoid

 Haemorrhoid Grading Based on Severity

-• Grade I – No prolapse; visible only through endoscopy.
+• Grade I – No prolapse; haemorrhoids are visible only during examination or endoscopy.

-• Grade II – Prolapse during straining but retracts spontaneously.
+• Grade II – Prolapse occurs during straining but reduces spontaneously.

 • Grade III – Prolapse during defaecation and requires manual reduction.